gopicares/serverless-chatbots-workshop/README.md

 }
 ```

 6\.
 Click next to review all your parameters.
-If everything is fine, click on **Confirm and create**.
+If everything is fine, click on **Confirm**.
 Your Elasticsearch cluster will now launch.
 This procedure will take roughly 10 minutes, so we suggest to proceed to Section 1 whilst your Elasticsearch cluster will get ready in the background.

 ## Section 1 - Facebook Page Integration